maddsua/svgbundler/README.md

 # svgbundler | The old C version is [here](/c-cli/)

-This repo contains my old svg bundler that is written in C, and the newer npm package that does the same thing.

-Basically it takes a bunch of vector images and embeds them into single (or multiple) `.css` files.
+Basically, it takes a bunch of vector images and embedds them into single `.css` file.

 We do that so our apps don't make hundreds of http requests just to load UI icons.